dyor/scoop/README.md

 * Getting all of the needed forms of authentication working (currently just Google works)
 * Getting Issues set up to track and prioritize the backlog.

+Here is a link to the newly created backlog: https://github.com/dyor/scoop/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc

 If you know Android Architecture and/or Kotlin and would like to help out, please email matt at dyor dot com and get involved.
 If you have some ideas on design or functioality, I would love to see/read them.
 I am hoping to build out this basic pattern for buying and selling time between trusted parties, and then apply it to some specific areas that are interesting to me.